stock2shop/website/content/articles/guest-article-the-5-shortcomings-of-drop-shipping-in-sa.md

 ---
 title: "guest article the 5 shortcomings of dropshipping in SA"
 seoTitle: "the 5 shortcomings of dropshipping in SA"
-titleList: "Shortcomings of Dropshippings in SA"
+titleList: "Shortcomings of Dropshipping in SA"
 seoDescription: "Why then are there so few successful drop shippers in South Africa.
 The 5 Shortcomings of Drop Shipping in SA Written by Warrick Kernes."
 summary: "When reading international websites it seems that the drop shipping business model is the best and easiest way to start a business these days.
 But why then are there so few successful drop shippers in South Africa?"
 lead: "When reading international websites it seems that the drop shipping business model is the best and easiest way to start a business these days.
 But why then are there so few successful drop shippers in South Africa?"